-UNDERSTANDING ACCESSIBILITY What to look for How to measure Sample sources Can everyone get to work, school and their homes within a fair amount of time? hool and their homes within a • Commercial centers WalkSc Are transit options convenient, reliable and affordable to meet the needs of residents?
-Ridership rates (local or regional system data): Ridership trends overall Ridership by stop, time of day, boarding/alighting, etc. Assessment of ridership by neighborhood, income, economic center, amenities (health care, education, grocery, etc.) Survey of residents and existing transit users Local or regional system data Local survey Are mobility options affordable to residents of the area?
+UNDERSTANDING ACCESSIBILITY What to look for How to measure Sample sources Can everyone get to work, school and their homes within a fair amount of time?
+Residential proximity and accessibility to: • Schools • Employment centers • Commercial centers • Health care • Food and grocery • Other resources and amenities NREL WalkScore Local observation Are transit options convenient, reliable and affordable to meet the needs of residents?
+Ridership rates (local or regional system data): Ridership trends overall Ridership by stop, time of day, boarding/ alighting, etc. Assessment of ridership by neighborhood, income, economic center, amenities (health care, education, grocery, etc.) Survey of residents and existing transit users Local or regional system data Local survey Are mobility options affordable to residents of the area?
 Transportation cost and percentage of income spent on transportation Center for Neighborhood Technology's Housing & Transportation (H+T) affordability index